 Who Should Apply?

+Our students go on field trips to historic locations and/or museums almost every day.
+While some historic sites are near-by, others are quite some distance away.
 Some of the historic places we will visit are well off the beaten path; some require an hour or more of one-way driving in College vans.
 Tidewater Virginia can be very hot and humid in the summer.
 Archaeology sites are, by their nature, dirty places.
 Bugs can be a problem.
 (The same can sometimes be said of tourists.)

 Still interested?
 Good!